0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 ```

-Here you can fetch the `updateData` from our [`Hermes`](https://docs.pyth.network/price-feeds/pythnet-price-feeds/hermes), which listens to Pythnet and Wormhole for price updates or you can use [`pyth-evm-js`](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/js/src/EvmPriceServiceConnection.ts#L15) sdk.
+Here you can fetch the `updateData` from our [`Hermes` feed](https://docs.pyth.network/price-feeds/pythnet-price-feeds/hermes), which listens to Pythnet and Wormhole for price updates; or you can use the [`pyth-evm-js`](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/js/src/EvmPriceServiceConnection.ts#L15) SDK.

 This [package](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/sdk/solidity) provides utilities for consuming prices from the Pyth Network Oracle using Solidity.
 Also, it contains the [Pyth Interface ABI](https://github.com/pyth-network/pyth-crosschain/blob/main/target_chains/ethereum/sdk/solidity/abis/IPyth.json) that you can use in your libraries to communicate with the Pyth contract.